TrackerLounge/DojoJoe/README.md

 * High strength magnets (to allow fingers to grasp my wrist)
 * Peanut Butter Plastic container for the head
 * Spray foam (I had some extra outdoor spray foam from a previous project)
+* Shirt and pants to prevent pvc joints from pinching/scratching/cutting me.
+This can be quite painful.
 * 2 Denim bags.
 I place one bag on each foot and insert a 5 pound weight in each bag to keep Dojo Joe's feet from flying about.
 * Free Anchor weight to attach the end of the line to the ground.
 Hopefully, the weight will slide on the ground before the ceiling bolt fails.